-2014-001: Deficiencies in the Design of Controls over financial statement preparation
+2015-001: Deficiencies in the Design of Controls over financial statement preparation

 Condition and Criteria: The Authority's statements are reported using the accrual basis of accounting.
 Under this method, expenses are recorded when the related liability is incurred and revenues are recorded when earned.
-During our review of accounts payable and search for unrecorded liabilities we noted instances of unrecorded accounts payables for services provided and goods delivered prior to year end for the Cell 5 construction and expansion projects.
-Retainage was also not recorded.
-Service fees and revenue were also not properly matched within the same period.
+In the prior year there were material adjustments for unrecorded accounts payables for services provided and goods delivered for the Cell 5 construction and expansion projects.
+The adjustment were properly made to the general ledger and the books closed for the year.
+In fiscal year 2015 these adjustments needed to be reversed at the beginning of the year because the transaction were already recorded through the accounts payable system.
+The reversal was never made causing the Authority's accounts payable to be overstated for the entire year.
 Without the proper recording of certain transactions, the Authority's actual economic state is not being reflected.
 The auditor cannot be considered part of the Authority's internal control.
 Additionally, the Authority cannot rely on audit adjustments to correct their financial statements; it is not allowable for an independent auditor to perform in that capacity.
 We proposed material audit adjustments that would not have been identified as a result of the Authority's existing internal controls and, therefore, could have resulted in a material misstatement of the Authority's financial statements.